| Lutheranism is a strong force in

 Some information about me...

-I am Glenn Oster, a semi-retired
+I am Glenn Oster, a retired pastor

-Lutheran Church - CLC in West Columbia (see
+Church - CLC in West Columbia (see

 website).
 I left the full-time ministry